lorisleiva/blog-2019-vuepress/articles/20200510 Why I wrote Laravel Actions/index.md

 However, you are still likely going to write your authorisation and/or validation logic somewhere else (e.g. in custom Request classes).
 And even if you didn’t, what about jobs, event listeners or console commands?
 They are also likely to contain domain logic, yet, they will live outside of your “domain-friendly” folder structure.

 And what about common logic shared between controllers, between jobs, between controllers and jobs, etc?
 Have you ever shamefully googled “how to call a controller from a controller?”?
-In the end, that responsibility tend to be delegated to Models which make them unmaintainable god-like objets.
+In the end, that responsibility tends to be delegated to Models which make them unmaintainable god-like objects.

 With Laravel Actions,
 * Actions take care of a single task.